epfl-ada/ada-2023-project-rablashijupa/README.md

-# Analysing the reflection of cultural values in Wikipedia pageview trends
+# Analyzing the reflection of cultural values in Wikipedia pageview trends

 ## Abstract:
 Hofstede cultural dimensions model, originally published in the 1970s, is a key tool for understanding cultural differences among countries.
 The cultures of each country are characterised by 6 scores : “Power Distance”, “Uncertainty Avoidance”, “Masculinity-Femininity”, “Long Term Orientation”, “Individualism”, “Indulgence”.